 Eating soft serve comes down to personal choice and common sense.
 If a store or restaurant appears unhygienic in any way, then it’s probably not a good idea to eat there.
 That said, considering that the above outbreak happened in a hospital, sometimes you just can’t tell how clean the machine is on the inside.
 You’re trusting the last staff member whose job it is to clean the machine thoroughly.
 For this reason, many women avoid eating soft-serve ice cream yogurt and products (like milkshakes) made from the same type of machine.

 Methylmercury is a neurotoxin that is harmful to fetal brain development.
 It can be present in lakes, rivers, the sea and other environments where fish are caught for human consumption.
 The higher up the food chain the fish is, the more concentrated the levels of methylmercury will be.

 Pregnant women should avoid these fish in order to prevent a build-up of methylmercury in their bodies.
-The fish species that are usually highest in mercury are king mackerel, orange roughy, swordfish, tilefish, shark, marlin and many types of tuna. including ahi and bigeye.
+The types of fish that are usually highest in mercury are king mackerel, orange roughy, swordfish, tilefish, shark, marlin and many types of tuna. including ahi and bigeye tuna.

 Help!
 I Accidentally Ate Food I Shouldn’t Have When I’m Pregnant

 The first thing is not to panic.
 I’ve heard countless stories of women who accidentally ate a mousse with raw egg, ate a big tuna sandwich, had a soft-serve ice cream cone, or ate salad in a restaurant and spent days in a stew of anxiety, worry, and guilt.